1. Blog

 A 2017 study by the National Association of Colleges and Employers found that college graduates who had completed an internship received more job offers than those who had not.
 Remember that nobody expects job experience from an intern!

-Think about how your career objectives fit in with the position – if you describe a dream job that is unlike the role in question, your chances of securing an interview will plummet.
-Make your first job resume summary to compel a hiring manager to invite you to an interview – and sometimes it is the only part of the resume that will be read in any detail.
+Think about how your career objectives fit in with the position—if you describe a dream job that is unlike the role in question, your chances of securing an interview will plummet.
+It is this objective that will interest a hiring manager the most.
+In fact, some early-career candidates actually call this section “career objective” rather than summary.

 How to write an employment history for your first job resume

-Paid work experience.
+• Paid work experience.
 Any paid work should feature prominently on your resume.
 You may feel that your voluntary work has more relevant experience, but nothing beats sharing evidence of having the responsibility to deliver on a job and get remunerated for it.
-Most first job resume employment histories are filled with examples of “basic” college jobs that bring in some money for socialising (etc), and these roles are far from worthless.
+Most first job resume employment histories are filled with examples of “basic” college jobs that bring in some money for socializing (etc.), and these roles are far from worthless.

-Casual jobs.
+• Casual jobs.
 We have all had casual jobs through our school and university years, and while it might not seem exciting to let a future employer know that you worked on the tills in a shop for a summer, a tourist guide for a season or an au pair working abroad, including casual jobs will portray you as hardworking and dedicated.
-Make your first job resume casual job section brief if it is not central to your future activity, but you never know what you might bond over during an interview.

-Volunteering.
+• Volunteering.
 Sticking your hand up and opting to do something for free demonstrates passion and interest.
 If that volunteering activity aligns with your future job, it is an ideal way of proving that your heart is in the right place.
 If your experience includes volunteer work, make sure to make it part of your first job resume structure when you write the CV.
-It will significantly improve your image in the eyes of the hiring manager.

 Expert tip